jiyun040101-maker/restaurant-visitor-eda/README.md

 - Visitor demand shows clear **weekly patterns** across days of the week.
 - Weekend averages differ from weekdays, suggesting a **weekend effect**.
 - Monthly averages fluctuate, which may reflect **seasonality, holidays, or promotions**.
+- These patterns provide a basis for adjusting staffing levels and operational planning.

 ## Next Steps
 - Store-level analysis using `air_store_id`